beigeworm/ESP8266-Captive-Portal/README.md

 And YOU ARE DONE!
 Now, you need to open the espbug.ino and setup the correct parameters for the board.

+Make sure to change the default credentials in "config.h"

-**DEFAULT CREDENTIALS**
+**DEFAULT CREDENTIALS** (for the precompiled .bin file)
 > SSID - monbug
 >
 > PASS - pwntoown

-Make sure to change the default credentials in "setup.h"

 **Convert webpages** (Not A Required Step)